VS Code online and networked

 Here is a worked example of what I needed to do to get a remote python debugger working from my local machine.
 Finding out why code that works locally does not work in the actual target deploy environment.

-First need to install the debugpy package in our project.
-How to install depends how we are managing your python environment, but it will probably be one of these:
+First, install the debugpy package in our project.
+How to install depends on how we are managing your python environment, but it will probably be one of these:

 Now I choose a network port for the debugger.1 This port needs to be unique to me (in the sense that no-one else on the remote machine should be using it) and it should be between 1024 and 65535.
 For simplicity’s sake I will assume the port is 48888, but I would recommend against that number for you because someone else might have copy-pasted these instructions and got there first, if you are using a shared machine.
 (Although not me; I use different port numbers in reality, this is just a tutorial example).